Stache

 Cache Driver

-Since the Stache places its data in Laravel's cache, there's no special configuration necessary to change it.
+By default the Stache places its data in the default Laravel cache store, there's no special configuration necessary to change it.

 Whatever your default caching driver is for the rest of your app is where your Stache will be.